 Green spaces also serve as places for everyday escapism and can be destinations themselves.
+In Oregon, the Portland Japanese Garden is a serene oasis that rises above the city in Washington Park, and consists of five distinct gardens bordered by old-growth Douglas first.
 Traverse 350 acres of land at the Allerton and McBryde Gardens in Kauai, which showcase a magnificent variety of tropical plants.
 These gardens are part of five sites that make up the National Tropical Botanical Garden.
-For horticultural history, visit Longwood Gardens in Philadelphia, which has roots dating back to 1798, or take a walk through Monet’s Giverny garden in France, which opens again for the season April 1 and inspired some of the artist’s transcendent works.
+For horticultural history, visit Longwood Gardens in Philadelphia, which has roots dating back to 1798, or take a walk through Monet’s Giverny garden in France, which opens again for the season March 22, and inspired some of the artist’s transcendent works.
 “This is a reinvention of Monet’s garden, a series of modern canvases,” says head jardinier James Priest.
 “Everywhere you turn, you can take a picture.”

 Never miss a story.
 Sign up for NUVO’s weekly newsletter.